Skip to content

 </div>

-The definition.html is used for the replacement of the original term definition.
+The definition.html template is used for rendering term definitions:

 <dt>